Guide

 Platform engineer at $180–220k/yr loaded (~$3,500–4,200/week, Glassdoor + Levels.fyi, 2026).
 Maintenance adds 20–30% annually as the fleet grows.

 A fair objection: with AI coding tools — Claude, Copilot, Codex — the build time drops.
 A skilled engineer using current LLMs could ship these five tools in 6–16 weeks, not 16–40.
 That changes the cost equation.
 What it doesn't change: the maintenance burden, the integration surface (IAM, EventBridge, Cost Explorer APIs), and the fact that you're building internal tools while your competitors ship product.
-The gap isn't just about time.
+The gap isn't only about time.
 It's about focus.

 Key insight